EfthimiosVlahos/EfthimiosVlahos/README.md

 <p align='center'>
   🎓 <strong>Data Analyst At Microsoft and Alumnus of SUNY Stony Brook University</strong> 🎓<br/>

   I'm [Efthimios Vlahos](https://efthimiosvlahos-github-io.vercel.app/), an aspiring ML/AI Engineer with a strong background in applied mathematics, statistics, computer science, and physics.
-I'm currently a Data Analyst 🤓 at [Microsoft](https://www.microsoft.com/en-us/) organization.
+I'm currently 🤓 at [Microsoft](https://www.microsoft.com/en-us/) organization.
 When I'm not immersed in the world of data, you can find me indulging in a few other passions: soccer, gym, and classical philosophy mostly.

   <img align="right" alt="GIF" src="./assets/img/sun.gif?raw=true" width="430" height="270" />